sophiaponte/prefect-legacy/docs/core/advanced_tutorials/advanced-mapping.md

 ## Extend flow to write to a database

 Now that we have successfully scraped all of the dialogue, the next natural step is to store this in a database for querying.
 In order to ensure our entire workflow remains reproducible in the future, we want to extend the current flow with new tasks (as opposed to creating a new flow from scratch).
-Moreover, we will pull from Prefect's task library for the common task of executing a SQL script against a sqlite database.
+Moreover, we will pull from prefectlegacy's task library for the common task of executing a SQL script against a sqlite database.

 To this end, we first create three new tasks: